TIBCOSoftware/js-docker/README.md

 - `some-jasperserver` is the name of the new JasperReports Server container
 - `jasperserver-pro:6.3.0`  is the image name and version tag. for your build.
 This image will be used to create containers.
+- Database settings should be modified for your setup.

 Note that docker containers do not have separate logs.
 All information is logged via the driver or application.
 In the case of the JasperReports